Near-equilibrium measurements of nonequilibrium free energy

-Let us consider a simple system for which the above expressions are exact.
-A micron-sized bead is suspended in water by an optical laser trap.
-The trap is initially at rest, and then moves at a constant velocity, dragging the bead through the fluid.
-This system has been studied experimentally~\cite{Wang2002,Trepagnier2004} and can be modeled by a single particle undergoing diffusive Langevin dynamics on a moving, one dimensional harmonic potential.
+Our derivation invokes the near-equilibrium limit, yet our expressions hold in wider contexts.
+Consider a system where they are exact: a micron-sized bead is suspended in water by an initially stationary optical laser trap with spring constant $k$, that is then translated at a constant velocity $v$, dragging the bead through the fluid with friction coefficient $\fric$.
+This system has been studied experimentally~\cite{Wang2002,Trepagnier2004} and can be modeled by a single particle undergoing diffusive Langevin dynamics on a moving, one-dimensional harmonic potential.
 The pertinent properties of the model have been analyzed~\cite{Mazonka1999,Horowitz2009}.
 Work distributions for a given initial particle position are Gaussian, with a mean work that depends linearly on the initial position of the particle relative to the center of the trap, and a position-independent variance.
-The third- and higher-order cumulants of the work are zero.
-Since the second and higher-order work cumulants are constant independent of the initial microstate, our first approximation, that $K_{x;\R}$ is independent of $x$ [Eq.~(\ref{eq:Keq})], holds exactly.
-The equilibrium probability distributions are Gaussian, and, since the mean work is a linear function of position, it follows that the non-equilibrium probability distributions are also Gaussian, with the same variance, but shifted to a different mean relative to the equilibrium distribution.
-Consequently, our second approximation, Eq.~(\ref{eq:approx2}), also holds exactly and our expressions for near-equilibrium probabilities and free energies are exact for this model at any driving rate.
+The equilibrium probability distributions are Gaussian, and the nonequilibrium probability distributions are also Gaussian, with the same variance, but shifted to a different mean relative to the equilibrium distribution.
+Consequently, our expressions for near-equilibrium probabilities and free energies are exact for this model at any driving rate, hence arbitrarily far from equilibrium.
+The free energy difference takes the simple form $\fric^2 v^2 / (4k)$.

 Empirically, our expressions are good approximations across a more general class of systems.
-To demonstrate this, we explore a system for which the steady state probabilities, free energies, entropies and work distributions can be calculated exactly (within floating point accuracy).
-We simulate a particle diffusing over a periodic, sinusoidal, one-dimensional energy landscape that moves at a fixed velocity (Fig.~\ref{fig:systemSine}).
-Phase space and energy are discretized, hence all interesting properties of the system can be efficiently calculated using dynamic programming algorithms~\cite{Cormen2001, Crooks1999a}.
-See Fig.~\ref{fig:systemSine} for simulation details.
+To demonstrate this, we explore a system for which the steady-state probabilities, free energies, entropies and work distributions can be calculated exactly (within floating point accuracy).
+We simulate an overdamped particle diffusing over a periodic, sinusoidal, one-dimensional energy landscape.
+The particle begins at equilibrium for a fixed potential, and then the potential is translated at a constant velocity (Fig.~\ref{fig:systemSine}).
+Position and energy are discretized, hence all interesting properties of the system can be efficiently calculated using dynamic programming algorithms~\cite{Cormen2001, Crooks1999a}.
+See Fig.~\ref{fig:systemSine} for details.